trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * In whatever browser is used, turn **off** `Use Secure DNS` option if available.

- *  Try adding Pi's IP address in 2nd DNS field.
+ *  `OPTIONAL:`Try adding Pi's IP address in 2nd DNS field or the public address of the DNS server you are currently using.

  * Be aware conflicts can occur with custom rooted roms&kernels with build.prop DNS tweaks or apps/magisk module.